You’ve decided a Bengal Cat is the right breed for you. Trying to find the right breeder can be a daunting task. Hopefully this website will help.

 Breeders very often have available adult cats that have been retired from their breeding program (at a cost much lower than a kitten), sometimes only 1-2 years old, for a number of reasons.
 They sometimes will have or know of adult Bengals that have been rescued.
 If you really would like a Bengal but feel you cannot afford the cost of a kitten, or just prefer to give a rescue cat a home, feel free to contact a breeder in your area to inquire, or contact a local Bengal rescue directly.

 There are a few locations where Bengals are not legal to own, due primarily to misinformation and ignorance regarding the nature of the breed.
-In the USA, currently Connecticut does not allow Bengals no matter how many generations from an ALC they are.
-Denver, New York City, Alaska, and Iowa allow Bengals only if they are 3-4 generations or more from an ALC.
+In the USA, Denver, New York City, Alaska, and Iowa allow Bengals only if they are 3-4 generations or more from an ALC.
+Connecticut also has specific restrictions.
 If you live in one of these areas, you should follow up on the legal status of owning a Bengal.

 ** All content on this page, and website, copyright Bengal Cat Directory and may not be used without permission **